Learning the structure of any Hamiltonian from minimal assumptions: Structure learning without time reversal

 from which \cref{eq:matrix_log_coeff} follows.
 To get bounds on the scaling of $\Lambda$, the upper bound can be seen by

 Meanwhile for the lower bound, we have

 which finishes the claim. \end{proof}

 \begin{remark} Ideally, we would prefer to have constructed the LCU for $\log U$ using block encodings of $(U - \I_n)^k$, wherein the coefficients satisfy $\sum_{k=1}^K |(-1)^{k+1}/k| = \O(\log K)$.
-However, each such block encoding is subnormalized by a factor of $2^k$, which again would require inverses to be boosted via singular value amplification~\cite{gilyen2019quantum}. \end{remark}
+However, each such block encoding is subnormalized by a factor of $2^k$, which would then have to be boosted, say, using singular value amplification~\cite{gilyen2019quantum} which again requires $U^\dagger$. \end{remark}

 From this result, we immediately get an $(\O(1/\gamma), \O(\log\log(1/\gamma), \O(\gamma))$-BE of $H/\Delta$ for some $\gamma > 0$ of our choosing, provided that $\|H/\Delta\| \leq \frac{1}{2}$.

 \begin{theorem} Let $H$ be an $n$-qubit Hamiltonian and $\Delta \geq 2\|H\|$.
 Fix some integer $K \geq 1$ and denote $U = e^{-\i H/\Delta}$.
 From access to \emph{$\ctrl{}{U^j}$} for $j = 0, 1, \ldots, K$, we can construct a $(\Lambda, \lceil \log_2(K + 1) \rceil, 2^{-(K + 1)})$-BE of $H/\Delta$, where $\Lambda = \O(2^K)$.
 This construction costs $\O(K^2 / \Delta)$ evolution time to the Hamiltonian. \end{theorem}